microsoft/EdgeML/README.md

 This repository provides code for machine learning algorithms for edge devices developed at [Microsoft Research India](https://www.microsoft.com/en-us/research/project/resource-efficient-ml-for-the-edge-and-endpoint-iot-devices/).

-Machine learning models for edge devices need to have a small footprint in terms of storage, prediction latency and energy.
+Machine learning models for edge devices need to have a small footprint in terms of storage, prediction latency, and energy.
 One example of a ubiquitous real-world application where such models are desirable is resource-scarce devices and sensors in the Internet of Things (IoT) setting.
 Making real-time predictions locally on IoT devices without connecting to the cloud requires models that fit in a few kilobytes.

 This repository contains algorithms that shine in this setting in terms of both model size and compute, namely:
  - **Bonsai**: Strong and shallow non-linear tree based classifier.